prisconapoli/prisconapoli.github.com/_posts/2015-04-12-Simulation-and-reality.md

 ---
 layout: post
 category : Physics
-tags: [quantum physics, computational Universe, many-worlds, entropy] image : post_quantum_part/digital_quant.jpg
+tags: [quantum physics, computational universe, thermodynamics, entropy, information] image : post_quantum_part/digital_quant.jpg
 tagline: Physical reality does not require that we be pleased with its mechanism ― Kevin Michel, Moving Through Parallel Worlds To Achieve Your Dreams
 ---